DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
     - [ ] Submit a Pull Request: Submit a pull request into the Prod release feeder branch (i.e, `9-prod`).

+!!! info ""

+    If needed, install towncrier with `conda install towncrier`

 !!!
 Success ""